Mouwrice/DrumPy/README.md

 Find the latest release on the releases page and download the binary for your platform.
 For windows, download the `DrumPy` folder with the `.exe` file inside.
-After downloading, extract the folder and run the `.exe` file.
+After downloading, extract the folder and run the `cli.exe` file.

 ### Using python 3.11 and poetry